 \section{Method}

 We propose a method that leverages Dynamic Programming approach (Q-learning) to compensate for the shortcomings of the reward conditioning approach (\ac{DT}) and build a robust algorithm for the offline RL setting.
-Our approach consists of three steps.
+Our proposal consists of three steps.
 First, the value function is learned with Q-learning.
 Second, the offline \ac{RL} dataset is refined by relabelling the \ac{RTG} values with the result of Q-learning.
 Finally, the \ac{DT} is trained with the relabelled dataset.
-The first and the third steps do not require any modifications of the existing algorithms.
+The first and third steps do not require any modifications of the existing algorithms.

 The reward conditioning approach (\ac{DT}) takes an entire trajectory sequence and conditions on it using the sum of the rewards for that given sequence.
-Such an approach struggles on tasks requiring \textit{stitching}~\citep{fu2020d4rl} -- the ability to learn optimal policy from sub-optimal trajectories by combining them.
-In contrast, the Q-learning approach propagates the value function backwards for each time step separately with the Bellman backup, and pools the information for each state across trajectories.
+Such an approach struggles on tasks requiring \textit{stitching}~\citep{fu2020d4rl} -- the ability to learn an optimal policy from sub-optimal trajectories by combining them.
+In contrast, the Q-learning alternative propagates the value function backwards for each time step separately with the Bellman backup, and pools the information for each state across trajectories.
 It therefore does not have the same issue.
-Our approach tackles the \textit{stitching} issue faces within the reward conditioning approach by relabelling the \ac{RTG} values with the learned Q-functions.
-With the relabelled dataset, the reward conditioning approach (\ac{DT}) can now utilize optimal sub-trajectories from their respective sub-optimal trajectories.
+Our proposal tackles the \textit{stitching} issue of the reward conditioning approach by relabelling the \ac{RTG} values with the learned Q-functions.
+With the relabelled dataset, the reward conditioning approach (\ac{DT}) can then utilize optimal sub-trajectories from their respective sub-optimal trajectories.